Dornum: Notable places

 The receiving terminal for gas through Europipe I and II lies at Dornum.
-The gas is transported on from here through a 48-kilometre pipeline to Emden for quality and volume metering.
+From here, gas is transported through a 48-kilometer-long pipeline to Emden for quality and volume metering.
 From here the gas is routed to customers’ gas grids.
 The Czech Republic and Austria receive gas through Europipe II at Dornum.
 The Czechs take over the gas here for onward transport via the German St Katerina gas grid, at the German-Czech border.
 Austria takes over the gas at the German-Austrian border at Oberkappel.

 Notable residents

-Miene Schönberg (later known as Minnie Marx), was born in Dornum in 1865; she was the mother of the Marx brothers.
-Her brother Al Shean was likewise born in Dornum in 1868.
+Miene Schönberg (later known as Minnie Marx), was born in Dornum in 1865; she was the mother of the Marx Brothers.
+Her brother Al Shean was also born in Dornum, in 1868.